sfuller14/semantic-consensus/README.md

 ## The Solution

-Commercial Consensus tackles this problem head-on by harnessing the latent information within customer reviews.
-Utilizing state-of-the-art technologies, such as Pinecone's vector search engine over indexed product review embeddings and Cohere's reranking endpoint, our platform performs a hybrid (tabular + semantic) search.
-This innovative approach provides a new dimension of search, enabling users to tap into the ___Commercial Consensus___ – an aggregated, reliable body of knowledge derived from customer reviews - in a targeted and personalized way.
+Commercial Consensus approaches this problem by harnessing the latent information within customer reviews.
+By performing vector similarity search on an embedding space reduced by traditional tabular filters, the system presents a basic approach to mitigating the longstanding problem of data quality in e-commerce platforms.
+Utilizing Pinecone's vector search engine over indexed OpenAI embeddings in coordination with Cohere's reranking endpoint, the platform performs a hybrid (tabular + semantic) search and a conversational interface to tap into the previously inaccessible body of knowledge available in customer reviews.

 ## Features

 ### [Enhanced](#technical-appendix) Search

-Commercial Consensus offers an ultra-personalized and efficient search experience, powered by `pinecone.query()` and `cohere.rerank()`.
-Our platform goes beyond lexical search/simple keyword matching, delivering results based on [enhanced](#technical-appendix) semantic similarity to user queries.
-This approach provides a more intuitive and user-centric search experience, improving product discovery and enhancing user satisfaction.

----

-<p align="center" style="font-size:10px;">Ultra-relevant recommendations using pinecone.query() (with metadata & namespace filters) + cohere.rerank()</p>
+<p align="center" style="font-size:10px;">Personalized search results using metadata & namespace filters + co.rerank()</p>

 ![Search Example](https://github.com/sfuller14/semantic-consensus/assets/54780092/27f4c830-c869-4f6b-a859-77fb87b68f6e)
 <p align="center" style="font-size:10px;">Hover over the '?' icon to see the most similar review to your query.</p>